-LSC Environmental Consulting, LLC formed to provide homeowners and design professional with economical and environmentally responsible solutions to environmental challenges.
+LSC Environmental Consulting formed to provide homeowners and design professional with economical and environmentally responsible solutions to environmental challenges.
 The Firm is located in Clayville, Rhode Island and serves landowners in Rhode Island and Eastern Massachusetts.
-LSC Environmental Consulting, LLC serves as the interface between natural science and land use planning.
+LSC Environmental Consulting serves as the interface between natural science and land use planning.
 She will quickly identify potential development obstacles and work with you, your engineer, surveyor, and/or architect to devise innovative measures to avoid and minimize potential impacts and help you comply with regulatory requirements.

-The mission of LSC Environmental Consulting, LLC is to provide design professionals, realtors, and homeowners with economical and environmentally responsible solutions to inland and coastal environmental challenges and regulatory requirements.
+The mission of LSC Environmental Consulting is to provide design professionals, realtors, and homeowners with economical and environmentally responsible solutions to inland and coastal environmental challenges and regulatory requirements.

 Lisa S. Caledonia is the owner and Principal Environmental Scientist.
 She has over 15 years of experience working in the environmental field since graduation from Bridgewater State College in 2000 with a Bachelor’s Degree in Geography, Environmental Studies.
 She is versed in Rhode Island, Massachusetts, and federal wetlands protection regulations.
 While working in the private industry as an Environmental Scientist, she helped ensure our clients’ projects fully complied with all aspects of wetlands and waterway regulations.
 Prior to working in the private industry she worked as a Public Official as Conservation Agent for the Towns of Dighton and Plainville.
 Additionally, she worked for the largest non-profit, land trust in southeastern Massachusetts; The Wildlands Trust of Southeastern Massachusetts.